• Skip to primary navigation

 The sun streamed through stained-glass windows bathing the interior in amber and blue hues.
 A magnificent iron cross hand-forged by a faithful soul hung above a worn wood altar.
 Left of the cross was an ornate statue of St. Christopher and to the right the Virgin Mary.

-While small, the careful craftsmanship evident throughout chapel matched the loving reverence found in any cathedral.
+While small, the careful craftsmanship evident throughout the chapel matched the loving reverence found in any cathedral.
 Taking a few quiet moments inside is as relaxing as unwinding on a poolside lounger.

-Revivifying in the Waters of Hotel Quelle
+Enjoying the Revivifying Waters of Hotel Quelle

 Venturing into the infinity sport pool at Hotel Quelle is like making a grand entrance into a translucent ballroom.
 The pool begins indoors with steps leading down into the water.